oracleagent/qSHA256/README.md

 This project demonstrates how to implement SHA-256-like operations on quantum circuits using Qiskit.
 It includes quantum gate implementations for core SHA-256 functions, state analysis utilities, and visualization tools.

-**⚠️ Important: This is for educational purposes only and not suitable for production cryptography.**
+**Important: This is for educational purposes only and not suitable for production cryptography.**

 ## Features